 - Breadcrumbs: I used seasoned panko breadcrumbs for this recipe.
 I always use my grocery store's generic brand because for some silly reason, big brand names like Progresso or 4C use milk and eggs in their breadcrumbs?!
 Anyway, the panko breadcrumbs give us that crispy outside layer and crunch we're after.

 - Bang Bang Sauce: The star of the show!
 This sauce is the perfect combination of spicy and sweet and has the perfect consistency.
-Typical bang bang sauce calls for mayonnaise, but we do not use a vegan alternative here.
+This bang bang sauce is made without mayonnaise.
 Instead, we use a combination of a Thai sweet chili sauce, soy sauce and sriracha!
 It's perfection (if I do say so myself).

 One of my favorite things about this recipe, other than the taste, is how easy and quick it is to make!